|

 The same is true with diapers.
 On one hand, you say that he should use the potty, yet he still has regular access to diapers.

 Instead, ditch diapers completely and have him wear undies.
 Of course, the biggest downside is the ensuing mess you’ll have to clean up.
-But with consistency, the short-term pain can eventually lead to long-term gain.
+However, with consistency, the short-term pain can eventually lead to long-term gain.

 3. Do use “good” peer pressure